yfukai/Ising_simulator/README.md

 ## Description

-A simple simulator for the Ising model, used in an exhibition "相転移の世界 / Phase Transitions:Wonder and Beauty of Physics".
+A simple simulator for the Ising model, used in the exhibition "相転移の世界 / Phase Transitions:Wonder and Beauty of Physics".

 ## Usage
 requirement: conda